 When Alex was in dental hygiene school, she suddenly developed allergy symptoms—sneezing, runny nose, itchy eyes, and hives on her hands.
 She couldn’t think of any new exposures that would cause her symptoms, except for the school environment.
 After visiting her doctor, she was surprised to learn that the latex gloves she had been wearing in school were causing her symptoms.
 Alex was diagnosed with a latex allergy.

-Powdered latex gloves may exacerbate allergic reactions because the proteins in latex fasten to the powder.
+Powdered latex gloves may worsen allergic reactions because the proteins in latex fasten to the powder.
 When powdered gloves are removed, latex protein/powder particles get into the air, where they can be inhaled and come into contact with body membranes.

-Three types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.
+3 types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.

 Anyone can develop an allergy to latex.
 Those with the highest risk include:

 If you think you have a latex allergy, see your doctor.
 A diagnosis can usually be made based on your medical history, a physical examination, and blood tests.
 Skin testing and glove-use tests should be done only at medical centers where staff are prepared to handle severe reactions.